-The topic du jour: 11 White Kitchen Design Ideas to Add Cozy Factor, is an important one to fans of white decor who are after a welcoming space in which to linger.
+The topic du jour: 11 White Kitchen Ideas to Add Cozy Factor, is an important one for fans of a white color palette, white kitchen cabinets, white backsplash, and a white color scheme.
 If you are designing a kitchen from scratch or renovating, make sure you follow my Pinterest Kitchens Board!

-11 White Kitchen Design Ideas to Add Cozy Factor
+11 White Kitchen Ideas to Add Cozy Factor

 I shared how a sweet little industrial cart or work table or mobile island can add function AND cozy right here, and I cannot imagine my own kitchen functioning without ours!